jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 ### Screenshots
 [Greenshot](https://getgreenshot.org/) (FOSS, Windows)
-- Good improvement to Windows' default screenshot tool
+- This is a perfect screenshot tool.
+It does everything I want

 For a mac I just use the built-in tool
 - Note that if you want to select just a part of your screen, you should use `command + shift + 4`, then if you want to copy it straight to your clipboard (so you can paste it), hold `control` while you draw the outline